Legia Warsaw: 1920s and 1930s

 In 1930, after three years of construction, the Polish Army Stadium was opened at Łazienkowska Street.
 In the first match of the new stadium, Legia drew 1–1 with Barcelona.
-In the same year the legionaries defeated Hajduki Wielkie 7–1 in their 100th match in the league.
+In the same year the legionaries defeated Ruch Hajduki Wielkie 7–1 in their 100th match in the league.
 Legia also had the biggest pre-war successes in the Polish championships in 1930 and 1931, where they were short three points and one point respectively.
 Moreover, in the first edition of the Ministry of Foreign Affairs awards for the best results in international competition, the Army received a "traveling" trophy.

 In the 1935 season, Legia remained in the league, gaining one point advantage over the relegated Cracovia, and then in 1936 – in the club's 20th anniversary – lost seven consecutive games and recorded the only decline of the league in its history.
 In 1937 the club's board decided to return to the military statute.
 As a result, almost all civilians departed from the first team, mainly to other Warsaw teams.
 In 1937 – in the A class of the Warsaw district – Legia took fourth place, and one year later, took first place, and played in the first division play-offs.
 Legia was third place in the play-offs and they were not able to advance.
 The board reacted by withdrawing the club from all competitions and decided to play only friendly matches.
 In 1938, most of the team's sections were dissolved, leaving only three: tennis, swimming and motocross.